Hospice_Comfort_Kit/

 When should the hospice comfort pack be used?

-As mentioned before, the hospice comfort kit should only be used if the caregivers notice new symptoms or worsening of current symptoms in their elderly loved ones.
+As mentioned before, the hospice comfort kit should only be used if the caregiver notice new symptoms or worsening of current symptoms in their elderly loved ones.
 In these cases, the senior will require immediate attention.
 You should only use the pack after contacting your hospice nurse and getting the directions from them.

 Who should administer the drugs in the comfort kit?